 The OASIS consortium claimed last week that its protocol will address a wide variety of devices, including disk drives, tape drives, laptops, mobile devices, network switches and applications, while the IEEE standard focuses on enterprise storage devices.
 Analysts said the OASIS spec imposes clearer rules on methods of key management communication than other standards do.

 Robert Griffin, director of solution design for the Data Security Group at RSA, The Security Division of EMC, said representatives from the consortium and Sun will work together to try and blend the two proposed standards.
-Because they work at different levels,
+Because they work at different levels, it might be possible to "nest" one into the other, he said.

 Sandy Stewart, engineering director for Sun's Key Management System, said the timing of that invitation was the problem.
 The consortium first got together more than a year ago, but Sun claims it was only in the last month and a half that it was approached by the other vendors to participate.